catherinehee/201-finalproject/README.md

    - Firebase App ID
    - Firebase Measurement ID

-3. In your `my-app` folder, create a `.env` file if it doesn't already exist.
+3. In your `webapp` folder, create a `.env` file if it doesn't already exist.

 4. Add the following Firebase configuration variables to your `.env` file: